make-demo-learn-math/make-demo-learn-math.github.io/doc/backup2.md

   and deserves its own presentation.
-- Typically it involves generating terrain information like height, slope, and colour for each location on the planet that we're interested in.
+- Typically it involves generating terrain information like height, slope, and colour for each location on the planet that we are interested in.
 - In order to keep this presentation within scope, we are going to make a sweeping assumption:
-  - We are going to assume that we already know how to generate that information given a set of random points on the planet.
+  - We are going to assume that we already know how to generate that information given a set of random points on the surface of the planet.
   - We won't worry about **how** those points are used.
-  - We'll just say that "a suitable technique exists".
+  - We'll just say that a suitable technique exists.
-  - Here is an example of what I mean...

 # Voronoi diagram

-- A **Voronoi diagram** assigns the colour of each pixel according to the nearest generator point.
+- One such technique is called a **Voronoi diagram** which assigns the colour of each pixel according to the nearest generator point.
-- But it doesn't need to be colour.
+- It doesn't need to be colour.
-  - It could be terrain height,
-    for example,
-    as a function of the distance
-    to the nearest point.
+- For example, it could be terrain height as a function of the distance to the nearest generator location.
-  - We could clamp that or put a lower limit on it, and then we get a basic-looking landscape.
-- Regardless, the idea here is that given a set of random points, techniques do exist to generate terrain.
+- In any case, the point here is that given a set of random points, there are ways to generate the terrain.

 # Our first two learning objectives

-- With our big assumption,
-  we can focus just on generating points on the planet.
+- With our sweeping assumption, we can focus just on generating points at pseudorandom locations on the planet.
-- We will take it step-by-step so that it lines up with our first 2 learning objectives.
+- We will take it step-by-step so that everyone can appreciate the math behind it.
 - First, we need a sequence of pseudorandom numbers.
-  - This is where I'll show you just how simple the equation is.
-  - But we will also gain an appreciation for how difficult it would be to select the constants in that equation such that the output is sufficiently random-looking.
+  - To do this, we will use using a very simple equation based on modular arithmetic.
+  - That's our first learning objective.
 - Second, we need to map those numbers to locations on the planet.
-  - This is where I will show you that little trick from spherical geometry.
+  - To do this, we will use a clever trick in spherical geometry.
+  - That's our second learning objective.

 # Learning objective #1

-- In our game, we don't need
-  a cryptographically-strong generator.
+- This is just a game that we are writing, so we don't need a cryptographically-strong generator.
 - The built-in generators
   provided by most programming languages should be sufficient.